Miraculous Medal

-The Miraculous Medal (Médaille miraculeuse), also known as the Medal of Our Lady of Graces or the Medal of the Immaculate Conception, is a devotional medal, the design of which was originated by Catherine Labouré following her apparitions of the Blessed Virgin Mary in the Chapel of Our Lady of the Miraculous Medal of Paris, France.
+The Miraculous Medal (Médaille miraculeuse), also given the names the Medal of Our Lady of Graces or the Medal of the Immaculate Conception, is a devotional medal originated by Catherine Labouré following apparitions of the Virgin Mary in the Chapel of Our Lady of the Miraculous Medal of Paris, France.

 The medal, a sacramental, was made by the goldsmith Adrien Vachette.
 According to the teaching of the Roman Catholic Church, sacramentals, by the Church's prayer, prepare the faithful to receive grace and dispose them to cooperate with it.
-The prayer asking Mother Mary to pray for us which is, "O Mary, conceived without sin, pray for us who have recourse to thee", appears on the front of the medal.
+A prayer of petition to Mother Mary is engraved upon the front of the medal, reading "O Mary, conceived without sin, pray for us who have recourse to thee".

 Background

-Catherine Labouré stated that on July 18, 1830, the eve of the feast of Saint Vincent de Paul, she woke up after hearing the voice of a child calling her and leading her to the chapel of her convent.
-There, the Virgin Mary appeared to her and said: "God wishes to charge you with a mission...You will be contradicted, but do not fear, you will have grace...Tell your spiritual director all that passes within you...Times are evil.
-Sorrows will come upon France...The whole world will be upset by miseries of every kind...".
+Catherine Labouré stated that on July 18, 1830, the eve of the feast of Saint Vincent de Paul, she woke up after hearing the voice of a child calling and leading her to the chapel of her convent.
+There, the Virgin Mary appeared to her and said that "God wishes to charge you with a mission [...]
+You will be contradicted, but do not fear, you will have grace [...]
+Tell your spiritual director all that passes within you [...]
+Times are evil.
+Sorrows will come upon France [...]
+The whole world will be upset by miseries of every kind."

-On November 27, 1830, Catherine reported that the Virgin Mary returned during her evening meditations.
-Mary displayed herself inside an oval frame, standing upon a globe.
+On November 27, 1830, Catherine then observed that the Virgin Mary returned during her evening meditations, displaying herself inside an oval frame, standing upon a globe.
 She wore many rings set with gems that shone rays of light over the globe.
-Reportedly, Mary said to her that the rays symbolize the graces she is "shedding upon those who ask for them", and that the gems which did not shed light "are the graces for which souls forget to ask".
-Around the margin of the frame appeared the words Ô Marie, conçue sans péché, priez pour nous qui avons recours à vous ("O Mary, conceived without sin, pray for us who have recourse to thee").
+Mary said to her that the rays symbolized the graces she is "shedding upon those who ask for them", and that the gems which did not shed light "are the graces for which souls forget to ask".
+Around the margin of the frame appeared a prayer of petition: Ô Marie, conçue sans péché, priez pour nous qui avons recours à vous ("O Mary, conceived without sin, pray for us who have recourse to thee").
 As Catherine watched, the frame seemed to rotate, showing a circle of twelve stars, a large letter 'M' surmounted by a cross, and the stylized Sacred Heart of Jesus crowned with thorns and the Immaculate Heart of Mary pierced with a sword.
-Catherine heard the Virgin Mary ask her to "have a Medal struck after this model" and to take these images to her confessor, and that "All who wear them will receive great graces...".
+Catherine heard the Virgin Mary ask her to "have a Medal struck after this model" and to take these images to her confessor, and that "all who wear them will receive great graces".